randsleadershipslack/documents-and-resources/howtorands.md

 **This document is a [living breathing thing](https://github.com/randsleadershipslack/documents-and-resources/blob/master/howtorands.md)** and likely incomplete.
 I will update it frequently and would appreciate your feedback.

 [^1]: Speculation: there is an idea in this document that’d you’d like your manager to do.
-Thesis: Just because I have a practice or a belief doesn’t mean it’s the right practice or belief fo your manager.
+Thesis: Just because I have a practice or a belief doesn’t mean it’s the right practice or belief for your manager.
 Suggestion: Ask your manager if they think my practice or belief is a good idea and see what happens.